kanehekili/VideoCut/README.md

 ### Limitations
 Using ffmpeg as cutting/joining tool some of the older versions of ffmpeg seem to have problems with syncing audio on avchd (mp4 TS) streams. (see Videocut muxer)

-Only ffmpeg and libavformat versions >=3.1 are supported.
+:boom: Only ffmpeg and libavformat versions >=3.1 are supported.

 :boom: Be aware that this tool does not cut exact on frame - except you reencode the whole film.

 :boom: Subtitles come in differents flavours: Image and text.
 A conversion from image subs to text subs is not supported.

 :boom: Will not work on wayland.
 The mpv window behaves strangely

+:boom: libmpv must have version >0.30

 ### Virtualenv or conda
 The fast remux binary doesn't run in a virtual environment, since the ffmpeg libraries used are not available.
 The ffmpeg blob could be used, if it would be on the /usr/bin path on the host system.
 Cross OS binary calls tend be a lot slower that in the native environment - so this software is limited to Linux (native or virtualized)